The Middle Way

 In 1954, on a cinder track in Oxford England, Dr. Roger Bannister broke the four minute mile.
 The feat, while inevitable, like the moon landing, was nonetheless staggering.
 The question of who would be the first to set foot on the lunar surface, and be remembered forever, was not that different than the question of who would first to set foot across the finish line in 3:59.9 or better.

 Neil Armstrong had thousands of professionals, and tens of millions of dollars, committed to building his legacy .
 During his pursuit, he was never alone.
-In particular, as he descended the ladder on the Lunar Module that led him to be the first person to set foot on the moon, Buzz Aldrin was only ten feet away, and could just as easily have been the man after whom schools and highways were regularly named.
+In particular, as he descended the ladder that allowed him set foot on the moon, Buzz Aldrin was only ten feet away, and could just as easily have been the man after whom schools and highways were regularly named.

 Hicham el-Guerroj was both by himself, and with Noah Ngeny, when he set the most recent world record of 3:43.13.